U.K. businesses to politicians: Get it together!

 "The last thing business leaders need is a parliament in paralysis, and the consequences for British businesses and for the U.K. as an investment destination would be severe," warned Stephen Martin, head of the Institute of Directors, a U.K. business lobby group.

-May now has the option of trying to join with another political party in order to form a government.
 Business leaders have called on politicians to put aside their differences and govern responsibly.

 "Businesses are adept at forming alliances and coalitions when important interests are at stake.
 We should expect the same of our politicians," said Adam Marshall, director general of the British Chambers of Commerce.

-But Marshall questioned whether Britain can effectively enter Brexit negotiations without more clarity on national priorities.
+But Marshall questioned whether the U.K. can effectively enter Brexit negotiations without more clarity on national priorities.

 "No business would walk into a negotiation without clear objectives, an agreed starting position, and a strong negotiating team," he said.
 "It is hard to see how Brexit negotiations could begin without answers on these important questions."